 Pretend play.

 Who says you have to be with a child to have a tea party?
-Occasionally during a FaceTime session, I’ll announce it’s Owl’s birthday and let’s have a party!
-I let my grandchildren select which other stuffed animals can come to the party, and they watch as I set everyone in a circle on top of the dining room table.
-Then they help me select plates and cups and they choose which snack the “guests” will have.
-I do the voices for the animals and make them move (such as pretend eating).
-The kids really laugh when one of the animals has very bad table manners!
+Occasionally during a FaceTime session, I would announce to the young grandchild that it is Owl’s birthday so let’s have a party!
+I let my grandchild select which other stuffed animals could come to the party, and they watched as I set everyone in a circle on top of the dining room table.
+Then they helped me select plates and cups and they chose which snack the “guests” would have.
+I did the voices for the animals and made them move (such as pretend eating).
+The little one really laughed when one of the animals had very bad table manners!

 Looking at photos.